xceedsoftware/DocX/README.md

 * Create formatted hyperlinks based on a referenced hyperlinks
 * Joining 2 documents gives the opportunity to choose the headers/footers of doc1, doc2 or both of them in the resulting document.
 * Automatic hyphenations and configurable hyphenations
+* Digital signatures can be added to documents in the .NET Framework environment

 ## What else do I need?